KehanChen317/UIPA/README.md

 The repository contains the following contents:

-1. **Datasets**: This folder contains the datasets files necessary to run the code.
+1. **Datasets**: This folder contains the dataset files necessary to run the code.
 2. **Models**: This folder contains the models that have been trained.

 ## 1 Setup